- Angiotensin converting enzyme (ACE) inhibitors

-Examples of ACE inhibitors include:
+Examples of ACE inhibitor drugs include:

 Angiotensin receptor blockers (ARBs)

 Angiotensin II receptor blockers (ARBs) are medications that block the action of angiotensin II by preventing angiotensin II from binding to angiotensin II receptors on the muscles surrounding blood vessels.
 As a result, blood vessels enlarge (dilate), and blood pressure is reduced.
 Reduced blood pressure makes it easier for the heart to pump blood and can improve heart failure.
 In addition, the progression of kidney disease due to high blood pressure or diabetes is slowed.
 ARBs have effects similar to ACE inhibitors, but ACE inhibitors act by preventing the formation of angiotensin II rather than by blocking the binding of angiotensin II to muscles on blood vessels.

 Examples of ARB drugs include:

 Quick GuideHow to Lower Blood Pressure: Exercise Tips

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.

 Use the pill identifier tool on RxList.